Edmund Wright Brooks: Marriage, family and death

 He died at his home, 'Duval', Grays, 22 June 1928.

 Of the nine surviving children, one resigned Quaker membership in 1886 and three more in 1915.
 His daughter Mabel Winifred (b.
-1872) remained a Friend and married, in 1897, Henry Jeffrey Simpson (1868–1938) an employee and later partner in the family cement manufacturing company.
+1872) remained a Friend and married, in 1897, Henry Jeffrey Simpson (1868–1938) an employee and later partner in the family cement manufacturing company, namely the British Portland Cement manufacturer limited (at one time the largest in Essex).
+Henry and had Mabel had three sons and Mabel died in 1911 (buried in the Friends burial ground of Wanstead).